Search

 COMPROMISED IMMUNE SYSTEM

 Unfortunately, diabetes can also interfere with your immune system, putting you at a greater risk for urinary tract infections (UTIs) which can cause incontinence.
-In fact, a history of recurrent UTIs was found to be the main risk factor and predictor of urinary incontinence amongst diabetic women.
-This is likely due to the fact that high blood sugar levels can weaken the immune system as a hyperglycaemic environment can enhance the presence of certain microorganisms which may increase the risk of developing a UTI.
+A history of recurrent UTIs was found to be the main risk factor and predictor of urinary incontinence among diabetic women.
+This is likely because high blood sugar levels can weaken the immune system as a hyperglycaemic environment can enhance the presence of certain microorganisms which may increase the risk of developing a UTI.
 Not to mention, some women have bladders that don’t empty all of the way because of diabetes, creating a perfect environment for bacteria to grow.
 Diabetic women also have a two to threefold higher prevalence of asymptomatic bacteriuria (ASB), a condition in which greater than normal numbers of bacteria are present in the urine but symptoms do not result.
-Patients with both type 2 diabetes and ASB have an increased risk for developing a symptomatic UTI.
+Patients with both type 2 diabetes and ASB have an increased risk of developing a symptomatic UTI.
 UTIs can cause pain and an intense, sudden need to urinate.
 Although women with diabetes tend to have an increased likelihood of repeated infection, UTIs are treatable.

 CONSTIPATION